Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Background

 \subsection{Direction of Arrival (DOA) estimation}

-Estimating DOA from measurements at an array of sensors is a well-studied problem \cite{bch:masp} and the output of essentially any algorithm for it can be plugged into the framework of Section~\ref{sec:ntf}.
-We will the \textbf{least squares method} (perhaps the simplest) for estimating a DOA at each time-frequency bin \cite{t:msstpdrsc}.
+Estimating DOA at an array is a well-studied problem \cite{bch:masp} and various methods can be used in the framework of Section~\ref{sec:ntf}.
+We use the \textbf{least squares method} (perhaps the simplest) for estimating a DOA at each time-frequency bin \cite{t:msstpdrsc}.
 We take as given the STFTs of audio signals recorded at each of $M$ microphones.
 The same procedure is applied to all bins, so we focus on a single bin and its STFT values $Y_1, \ldots, Y_M$.

-Assume this bin is dominated a single point source far enough away to appear as a plane wave and the array is small enough that wrapping of the phases $\angle Y_i$ is not an issue.
+Assume this bin is dominated by a point source far enough away to appear as a plane wave and the array is small enough to avoid wrapping the phases $\angle Y_i$.
 Letting $x_i$ denote the position of microphone $i$ and $k$ the wave vector, we have $\angle Y_i - \angle Y_1 = (x_i-x_1)\cdot k$.
 We solve these linear equations for $k$ in a least squares sense.
 The direction of $k$ serves as a DOA estimate for the chosen bin.
-Note that the coefficients of $k$ are fixed by the geometry, so the least squares problems for all time-frequency bins can be solved by taking a single pseudoinverse at design time and a small matrix multiplication for each bin thereafter.
+The coefficients of $k$ are fixed by the geometry, so the least squares problems for all time-frequency bins can be solved with a single pseudoinverse at design time and a small matrix multiplication for each bin thereafter.